ArcaneEngineer/ECS-tutorials/part4.md

 This updater function needs at least to have a `transform` and a `motion` component.
 If we found an entity that had an active `transform`, but an inactive `motion`, then this logic could not work.
 For example, a tree just sits at a position, but doesn't move.
 By not giving trees an active `motion` component, we are saying "trees can't move".

 (Remember that all entities have the full set of all components _allocated in the component arrays_; but crucially it is the `.isActive` state that tells us whether or not those can be _used_ by our `update` code.
-It is because we do not set `turret[e].isActive = true` for something we intend to be a bullet, that causes a bullet to never act like a turret.
-Read that again!)
+For a bullet, we never set `turret[e].isActive = true`; _that is why_ a bullet never acts like a turret in our game.)

 Assuming trees existed in our game, how could we run `updateTransform` (literally, _move_) for bullets but not for trees?